ravindrakesar/homechallenge/exploratory.md

-## Explore Monefy Income adding functionality
+# Explore Monefy Income adding functionality
-## with different category of income such as Deposits, Salary, Savings
+# with different category of income such as Deposits, Salary, Savings
-## to discover Balance sheet
+# to discover Balance sheet

 **Charter**: Exploring the *adding income* feature in the monefy app, to check whether balance sheet gets updated or not **Areas**: Add income for different catagories one by one and check if the balance updates or not.
 Add new catogory will lead to the paid version of the app **Start**: 28-08-2021 1300 IST
 **Tester**: *Ravindra Kesarabhavi*
-# Task Breakdown:
+**Task Breakdown**:
 **Duration**: 30 minutes
 **Data files**: Screenshots are captured for adding income feature **Test Notes**: Add income by following below steps